SBOM Submission Requirements

 commons-lang3) - Version: Component version (e.g.,

-3.12.0) — Required: Vulnerability mapping is impossible without the version - PURL (Package URL): [Required] Package identifier
+3.12.0) — required.
+Record the exact version in SPDX’sversionInfofield or CycloneDX’sversionfield; without a version, vulnerability mapping is impossible. - PURL (Package URL): [Required] Package identifier

 2.3 Dependency Scope